Skip Ribbon Commands

 https://publishing.bnet.om/sites/assets/PublishingImages/English/Pages/CBOAboutus.jpg

-The Central Bank of Oman, the nation’s central bank, is responsible for promoting and maintaining monetary and financial stability in the Sultanate of Oman, as well as for fostering a sound and progressive banking and financial system in the country conducive to its sustained economic growth.
+The Central Bank of Oman, the nation’s central bank, is responsible for promoting and maintaining monetary and financial stability in the Sultanate of Oman, as well as fostering a sound and progressive banking and financial system conducive to sustained economic growth.

 Monetary stability means stable prices and confidence in the currency.
-Financial stability entails detecting and reducing threats to the financial system as a whole.
+Financial stability entails detecting and mitigating threats to the financial system as a whole.

 CBO is also the single integrated regulator of the banking and financial services sector in the country.

-In order to achieve the above purposes, CBO performs various functions as follows, as mandated by Banking Laws 1974 and its subsequent amendments.
+In order to achieve the above purposes, CBO performs various functions as mandated by Banking Laws 1974 and its subsequent amendments.

 -

-Formulates and administers monetary policy to achieve a variety of goals including stable prices, growth and employment.
+Formulates and administers monetary policy to achieve goals, including stable prices, growth, and employment.

 -